pmndrs/zustand/docs/guides/typescript.md

 ```

 <details>
-  <summary>Why can we not simply infer the type from the initial state?</summary>
+  <summary>Why can't we simply infer the type from the initial state?</summary>

   <br/>